 Also, there have been a few roller derby rules changes (as of January 1, 2013) since this video was created.
 Visit this page on our site to learn more!

 A closed bout is a WFTDA sanctioned game that counts for international rankings, however, it is closed to the public.
 Even though we love our fans and they keep us going in more ways than you know, sometimes we have an opportunity to play a team and cannot financially manage to host a full-production game.

 We will do our best to keep our fans up on all of our bouting action, public or not.
 You are always able to view the awesome photos taken of the game by Jim Rhoades, Scott Johnson, Juan P Paden, Arvin Alston and Rhonda M Gold.
 You will also be able to read the recap in our monthly eNewsletter, on our website, and hopefully on Derby News Network!

 We try our best to make tickets available in a variety of ways to our fans!
-You can buy them off of Brown Paper Tickets - our online outlet, but we also have a few ways you can purchase them in person: At the ticket window the day of the bout, via pre-sale for a reduced rate through any one of our skaters, and at one of our outlets at the following locations:
+You can buy them off of Brown Paper Tickets - our online outlet, but we also have a few ways you can purchase them in person: At the ticket window the day of the bout, or via pre-sale for a reduced rate through any one of our skaters.

 Absolutely!
 Email firstname.lastname@example.org for our group rates!

 Children may only sit in VIP if they have a VIP ticket purchased for them.
 The "10 and under free admission" applies to General Admission Tickets only.

 No seating is provided; however, you may sit track-side on the floor, stand behind the wall, or bring your own chair to set up on the provided track-side mat.